PawseySC/using-nimbus/_episodes/08-maintaining-your-instance.md

 teaching: 0
 exercises: 0
 questions:
-- "How do you keep your VM up to date?"
+- "How do you keep your VM up to date and safe?"
 objectives:
 - "First objective."
 keypoints: